NextEA/TAEA/Specification/index.md

 * http://www.cnblogs.com/clive/archive/2010/01/03/The_Elements_of_Programming_Style.html
 * https://www.thecodingdelight.com/write-clean-code/
 * https://github.com/Kristories/awesome-guidelines --- A curated list of high quality coding style conventions and standards.
+* https://github.com/kneath/kss --- A methodology for documenting CSS and generating styleguides
 # C# code guidelines
 * Reference
   - [https://github.com/dennisdoomen/CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) --- A set of coding guidelines for C# 3.0, C# 4.0 and C# 5.0, design principles and layout rules for improving the overall quality of your code development.